Graduate Catalog

 School psychologists work in deeply engaged and collaborative ways with students, teachers, families, administrators, and other professionals to address the social, emotional, and learning needs of children in schools.
 School psychologists possess not only an in-depth understanding of children, families, and schools, but also a highly-developed set of relational and communication skills.
 In this way, school psychologists are able to see and understand children in rich and comprehensive ways (through observation, consultation, data collection, and assessment) and share those understandings in helpful ways with parents, teachers, and other school personnel.
 The primary goal of school psychologists is to help children flourish in schools, at home, and in life.

-In our nationally-approved school psychology program, we emphasize the development of this deep understanding of children, families, and schools as well as the development of these effective relational and communication skills.
+In our nationally-accredited school psychology program, we emphasize the development of this deep understanding of children, families, and schools as well as the development of these effective relational and communication skills.
 Through coursework and practica in counseling, consultation, assessment, and intervention, our students learn to work effectively with children, teachers, families, and special education teams, as well as whole school communities to help create learning environments that foster the healthy development of all children.

 Accreditation and Licensure